What is a Health & Safety policy?

 Part 2: Organisation of Health & Safety

-This part should clearly set out the names, positions and duties of those with specific responsibility for Health & Safety.
+This part should set out the names, positions and duties of those with specific responsibility for Health & Safety.

-It should also precisely summarise the duties of employees – namely to take ‘reasonable care’ for their own and others’ Health & Safety.
+It should also summarise the duties of employees – namely to take ‘reasonable care’ for their own and others’ Health & Safety.

 Part 3: Arrangements for Health & Safety